Uruguay: Language

 Spanish is the de facto national language.
 Uruguayan Spanish, as a variant of Rioplatense, employs both voseo and yeísmo (with /[ʃ]/ or /[ʒ]/) and has a great influence of the Italian language and its different dialects since it incorporates lunfardo.
 In the border areas with Brazil in the northeast of the country, Uruguayan Portuguese is spoken, which consists of a mixture of Spanish with Brazilian Portuguese.
 It is a dialect without formally defined orthography and without any official recognition.
 English is the most widely known foreign language among the Uruguayan people.
+Russian Mennonites living in Uruguay may also speak Plautdietsch.

 As few indigenous people exist in the population, no indigenous languages are thought to remain in active use in the country.
+Historically, Guaraní and Chaná were spoken in rural areas, although their speakership has all but vanished.
 Another spoken dialect was the Patois, which is an Occitan dialect.
 The dialect was spoken mainly in the Colonia Department, where the first pilgrims settled, in the city called La Paz.
 There are still written tracts of the language in the Waldensians Library (Biblioteca Valdense) in the town of Colonia Valdense, Colonia Department.
 Patois speakers arrived to Uruguay from the Piedmont.
 Originally, they were Vaudois who become Waldensians, giving their name to the city Colonia Valdense, which translated from the Spanish to mean "Waldensian Colony".

 In 2001, Uruguayan Sign Language (LSU) was recognized as an official language of Uruguay under Law 17.378.